shirok/Gauche-makiki/README.md

                             ; `rfc.cookie`, i.e.
                             ; `(<name> <value> <cookie-parameters> ...)`
                             ; See also `let-params` below for easier access.
+    (request-path-ref REQ KEY :optional (DEFAULT #f))
+                            ; returns the value matched to the path component ; designated with KEY.
+If the input path did not ; match they component with KEY, DEFAULT is ; retunred instead.

 The handler procedure can set/modify response headers using the following procedures.